TheSilvered/nest/docs/c_api/c_api-type.md

 Nst_ObjTrav Nst_type_trav(Nst_Obj *type)
 ```

-**Description:**
+**Returns:**

-Get the traverse function of the type.
-If the type does not represent a
+The traverse function of the type.
+If the type does not represent a container it
-container it returns `NULL`.
+returns `NULL`.